Gabriel Landeskog

-Gabriel Landeskog (/sv/; born 23 November 1992) is a Swedish professional ice hockey left winger and captain of the Colorado Avalanche of the National Hockey League (NHL).
+Gabriel Ingemar John Landeskog (/sv/; born 23 November 1992) is a Swedish professional ice hockey player who is a left winger and captain for the Colorado Avalanche of the National Hockey League (NHL).

 He was selected second overall in the 2011 NHL entry draft by Colorado.
 On 4 September 2012, Landeskog was named the fourth captain in Colorado Avalanche history, at the time becoming the youngest captain in NHL history at 19 years and 286 days.
 He won the Stanley Cup with the Colorado Avalanche in 2022.
 Landeskog played through serious injury during the championship season, the aftermath of which kept him out of playing for nearly three seasons.

 Playing career

 Djurgårdens IF

 Landeskog began his youth career in hockey playing for Hammarby IF.
 After a successful season for Djurgårdens IF in the J20 SuperElit, Landeskog debuted in Elitserien on 21 February 2009, in a game against Brynäs IF, which Djurgårdens IF lost 4–2.
 At 16 years and 90 days he became the youngest player in Djurgårdens IF's history, and one of the youngest to ever have played in Elitserien.
 He recorded his first point in Elitserien on 24 February, in his second game, a 2–2 tie against Skellefteå AIK.